Sarasinula plebeia

-Sarasinula plebeia, commonly called the bean slug or the Caribbean leatherleaf slug, is a species of air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Veronicellidae, the leatherleaf slugs.
+Sarasinula plebeia, commonly called the bean slug or the Caribbean leatherleaf slug, is a species of air-breathing land slug, terrestrial pulmonate gastropod mollusks in the family Veronicellidae.

-As of November 2012, some websites and databases (including the ITIS entry) have a species listed as "Sarasomia plebeia" by the same author.

 Distribution

-Sarasinula plebeia was originally discovered and described under name Vaginulus plebeius by French zoologist Paul Henri Fischer from New Caledonia in 1868.
-The type locality is New Caledonia.
+Sarasinula plebeia was originally discovered by French zoologist Paul Henri Fischer from New Caledonia and described under the name Vaginulus plebeius in 1868.
+The type locality of the species is New Caledonia.

 The distribution of Sarasinula plebeia includes: